minio/docs/source/reference/minio-mc/mc-idp-ldap-policy.rst

 .. start-mc-idp-ldap-policy-desc

 The :mc-cmd:`mc idp ldap policy` commands allow you to view the mapping relationships between policies and the associated groups or users.
+The :mc-cmd:`mc idp ldap policy` commands are only supported against MinIO deployments.

 .. end-mc-idp-ldap-policy-desc